jurtasun/2025_rcds_nexftlow/README.md

 ### Setup

-We will be working with Visual Studio Code / Gitpod / RStudio as main editors.
+We will be working with Visual Studio Code / Gitpod as main editors.
 Although recommended, they do not need to be installed in your local computers, since we will use Codespaces provided by Github, which already implement an interface ready to program an execute the code.
-Notebook versions are also useful, such as Jupyter notebooks (for the Python version), or Rmd files (for the R version).

 ### Getting Started

 1. Download this repository to your computer as a ZIP file and unpack it.

-2. Open the terminal and navigate to the unpacked directory to work with the .py / .R examples.
+2. Open the terminal and navigate to the unpacked directory to work with the .nf examples.

-3. Open a Codespace where we will be using either Visual Studio Code / RStudio fro the practical sessions.
+3. Open a Codespace where we will be using either Visual Studio Code fro the practical sessions.

 ### Install and run nextflow locally in your machine